ssciwr/afwizard/doc/source/extending.rst

-Extending AFWizard with custom backends
+Extending AFwizard with custom backends
 =======================================

 In this section, we will describe how the :code:`afwizard` data model